nojs/nojs.github.com/index.md

 * [Actor](/actor) Erlang-like message passing

-  Allows to have actors running on nodes evenly in browser and on server.
+  Allows erlang-line processes to run on nodes evenly in browser and on server.
 Consumed well with syntax bindings.